SuperElastix/SimpleElastix/Documentation/source/GettingStarted.rst

 Visual Studio throws :code:`LNK1102 out of memory` error even though I selected the 64-bit compiler
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 While Visual Studio targets 64-bit platforms when we select a 64-bit compiler, the Visual Studio toolchain itself will be 32-bit by default.
 We may therefore experience an out-of-memory error even though you compile a 64-bit vesion of elastix, especially during the linking stage.
-There are (at least) two ways we can try switch to a 64-bit toolchain (we say "try" because these methods work, someimes they don't).
+There are (at least) two ways we can try switch to a 64-bit toolchain ("try" because these methods work, someimes they don't).

     - Solution 1: Set the environment variable :code:`_IsNativeEnvironment=true` in command prompt, then call the Visual Studio  executable from command line.
 For example, in the case of VS2013:
     ::